Chapter III

 First, we create a writeable directory in the mounted share.

-# on the internal server (using the reverse shell)
+on the internal server to the writeable share.

 This should be the easiest enumeration of them all.